indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 New builds pile up even faster now, waiting to be deployed to the test environment.
 Since environment creation is blocking new work form passing through, steps that should happen after are starved of work.
 We should find the _single_ constraint in our value stream and deal with it.
-When it comes to environment creation, it should be automated and on-demand.

-We should keep our eyes open for anything that doesn't add value to the customer and eliminate it from the _flow_.
+## 2. Principles of Feedback

 _The first way_ was about work that moves from left to right, whereas the next principle we're going to look at is about feedback that moves from right to left in the value stream.

-## 2. Principles of Feedback

 *The second way* of DevOps is about creating fast feedback loops that allow us to build safer systems.
 Whether you like it or not, software is complicated.
 Even the smallest of changes can have catastrophic consequences.